mikaelvesavuori/hiperf/readme.md

 ## Commands
 - `yarn run dev` to do development and see bundle analysis
 - `yarn build` to do a static build to the `dist` folder

+Running the example project will create some "trash" files (unnecessary HTML and JS) that are not optimal in a production scenario.
+See the example project just as that, an example!

 ## Configs
 You will find a number of preset configuration files: